bdorry/nexmo-developer/_use_cases/en/digital-marketplace-client-sdk.md

 Clicking on an item calls the Client SDK’s `getConversation` function.
 The code checks to see if the current user is a Member of the Conversation.
 If not, it adds the User as a Member.

-Next, we need to load any events (like chat messages) that may have happened prior to the User joining the Conversation.
+Next, events are loaded (such as chat messages) that may have happened prior to the User joining the Conversation.

 *NexmoMarketplaceApp.js*